Court Interpreters Program; banner with image of people saying 'hello' to each other in different languages

 Revised Payment Policies for Independent Contractor Interpreters

-The revised Payment Policies for Independent Contractor Interpreters will become effective July 1, 2021.
+The revised Payment Policies for Independent Contractor Interpreters became effective July 1, 2021.
 Updates to the policies include an increase to the daily compensation rates, standardized travel reimbursement rates in accordance with the Judicial Council Financial Policies and Procedures Manual, and other changes.
 An optional Independent Contractor Interpreter - Payment Rate Authorization Form is also available to assist courts in documenting efforts to locate available independent contractor interpreters.

 Guidance for LEP Court Users During COVID-19